Our Ignatian Values

 Fordham Prep has no higher priority than the health and safety of our community, which includes all students, faculty, and staff.

-We prepare to begin the 2020-2021 academic year deeply rooted in Catholic and Jesuit values; our mission of faith, scholarship and service; and a tradition of nearly 180 years of providing an outstanding experience of college preparatory education.
-At the heart of this mission and experience is our focus on cura personalis, our Ignatian commitment to care for each student.
+We prepare to begin the 2021-2022 academic year deeply rooted in Catholic and Jesuit values; our mission of faith, scholarship and service; and a 180-year-old tradition of providing an outstanding experience of college preparatory education.
+At the heart of this mission and experience is our focus on cura personalis: our Ignatian commitment to care for each student.

-During the initial stages of the COVID-19 pandemic last spring, the Fordham Prep community demonstrated extraordinary resiliency, flexibility, and care for each other and our neighbors, as well as a commitment to educational excellence.
+During the past years since the onset of the COVID-19 pandemic, the Fordham Prep community demonstrated extraordinary resiliency, flexibility, and care for each other and our neighbors, as well as a commitment to educational excellence.

-When we open our doors, we fully expect our community to remain grounded in our values, true to our mission, and ready to meet and overcome new challenges that we may face.
+We hope this year’s comprehensive re-opening plan results in a strong and healthy community grounded in our values, true to our mission, and, with God’s grace, ready to meet and overcome new challenges that we may face.